dotnet/installer/src/SourceBuild/tarball/content/README.md

 - small customizations, in the form of patches, applied on top of the original code to make the build possible,
 - *[in future]* E2E tests for the whole .NET product.

-More in-depth documentation about the VMR can be found in the [here (VMR Design And Operation)](https://github.com/dotnet/arcade/blob/main/Documentation/UnifiedBuild/VMR-Design-And-Operation.md#layout).
+More in-depth documentation about the VMR can be found in [VMR Design And Operation](https://github.com/dotnet/arcade/blob/main/Documentation/UnifiedBuild/VMR-Design-And-Operation.md#layout).
-See also the [dotnet/source-build](https://github.com/dotnet/source-build) repo for more information about the source-build itself.
+See also [dotnet/source-build](https://github.com/dotnet/source-build) for more information about our whole-product source-build.

 ## Limitations
 **This is a work-in-progress and an experiment.**